uiuc-cs448/uiuc-cs448.github.io/index.md

 | [Discussions](https://github.com/orgs/uiuc-cs448/discussions) | [Canvas](https://canvas.illinois.edu/courses/52926) | [Repositories](https://github.com/orgs/uiuc-cs448/repositories) | [Python Setup](https://uiuc-cs448.github.io/python) |
 | ------------------------------------------------------------- | --------------------------------------------------- | --------------------------------------------------------------- | --------------------------------------------------- |

-> [!NOTE]
-> This website focuses on the **online platforms** of this course to help you onboard.
+> ℹ️ This website focuses on the **online platforms** of this course to help you onboard.
 Refer to the syllabus, day-1 lecture slides, announcements, etc. on Canvas for complete coverage on everything else.

 Welcome to the website of CS 448 – Audio Computing Laboratory for Spring 2025!
 Here's a summary of what you'll use: